 So, the source of an item may be treated as a component of the source category.
 Thus, “category X from source A” is treated as one category, and “category X from source Y” is treated as another category.

-This way, the category-to-category probability that an “ornament” item from a car dealership should be assigned to a particular target category will not be affected “ornaments” from a Christmas store being assigned to that particular target category.
+This way, the category-to-category probability that an “ornament” item from a car dealership should be assigned to a particular target category will not be affected by “ornaments” from a Christmas store assigned to that particular target category.

-The source categories may be mapped to source category clusters and cluster-to-category probabilities are used to assign items to target categories.
+The source categories may be mapped to source category clusters, and cluster-to-category probabilities are used to assign items to target categories.
 A cluster-to-category probability represents the likelihood that an item that maps to a particular source category cluster should be assigned to a particular target category.

-Using Feeds for Categorization
+Using Feeds for Assignment of Categories

 Here’s an example of a feed that might be supplied to a search engine:

 <merchantCategory:Baby and toddler nursery Nursery Themes>

 <description:Ring around the stroller!
 Its an entertaining travel toy . . . its a coordination-building stacking ring.
 Twist this flexible friend around a stroller or car seat bar and baby will eagerly explore its rattles ribbons and crinkly sounds.
 Then take it off the stroller bar and use it as a stacking ring that challenges babys fine motor skills.
 For ages 6 months and up.
 Imported.>